Maltby, South Yorkshire: History

-During the Second World War, a munitions factory, ROF Maltby, was established on the outskirts of Maltby close to the colliery; an estate nicknamed 'Little London' was built to house its workers, who had moved from Enfield in London.

-Maltby also had a knitwear factory, Byfords, which supplied companies including Pringle – but this closed in 1999, and a police station was built on the site.
+Maltby also had a knitwear factory, Byfords, which supplied various companies including Pringle – but this closed in 1999, and a police station was built on the site.

 Maltby's main council housing stock went into serious disrepair during the 1980s with areas like "White City" and the "Tarran estate" (now demolished) worst affected.
 Maltby local government funding in 1997, council estates such as White City and Birk's Holt Drive have been redevelopment.
 Derelict land and a former club building was demolished and the land redeveloped during the 1990s by John & Jeanne Jebson and Richard & Jen Schofield who developed two private dwellings on Meadow Lane and developed individual building plots and named Foxcroft Meadows – an area of seven new builds.
 New council housing was opened in 2011 on the site of the former Tarran estate.